ASC 606 5 Step Model Explained with Examples

 The good news is that these challenges are well-known and completely solvable.
 The key is to anticipate them and create a solid plan.
 It often comes down to three core areas: your technology, your processes, and your people.
 Getting your data and systems in order is the foundation.
 From there, you can build consistent processes for handling contracts and empower your team with the right training.
 Tackling these issues head-on not only ensures you meet compliance standards but also gives you a much clearer picture of your company's financial health.
 For more on financial operations, you can find helpful articles on the HubiFi blog.

-Managing Your Data and Systems
+Getting Your Data and Systems Ready

 The biggest shift with ASC 606 is tying revenue recognition to the transfer of control to the customer.
 This means you need to know precisely when each performance obligation is met.
 For high-volume businesses, tracking this manually is nearly impossible.
 The challenge often lies in pulling together data from different sources—your CRM, billing system, and project management tools may all hold a piece of the puzzle.
 To get a single, accurate view, you need systems that can speak to each other.
 This is where having seamless integrations becomes critical, allowing you to automate data collection and ensure your revenue figures are always based on real-time information.